rrgalvan/rrgalvan.github.io/pages/about.md

 	>
     > *E-mail*: rafael(dot)rodriguez(at)uca(dot)es

-* *Research* in Numerical Analysis and Scientific Computing.
+* *Research* in Numerical Analysis and Scientific Computing, related to Numerical Simulation of Partial Differential Equations models in Science and Engineering.

 * *Teaching* in